MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-troubleshooting.md

 During a transition where sharing paradigms change, there are many users who claim, “My files are lost!”

-This assumption is common if they are not in clear communication about how the sharing structure changes when they sign in to Microsoft 365.
+This assumption is common if they aren't in clear communication about how the sharing structure changes when they sign in to Microsoft 365.
 A clear communication strategy helps users understand the changes.